nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - The search is _case-insensitive_, meaning that finding illnesses with the keyword `fever` will return the same results as the keyword `Fever`.

-- Only patients with names matching the _full words_ of the keywords will be displayed, meaning that `flu` will find patients with illnesses that contain the full `flu` but will not find patients with illnesses such as `influenza`.
+- Only patients with illnesses matching the _full words_ of the keywords will be displayed, meaning that `flu` will find patients with illnesses that contain the full `flu` but will not find patients with illnesses such as `influenza`.